Bundle B2B BigCommerce: A Guide to Leverage this Bundle to Increase Sales and Efficiency

 To survive & thrive in the digital world, an eCommerce business needs to adapt according to the latest trends in the industry constantly.

 Before some time, you created an eCommerce store using Shopify, one of the leading eCommerce platforms.
 However, now you have implemented all the essential features of the platform and want to scale further.
 How do you achieve it?

-Is building an eCommerce store from scratch good, or is any other better option?
+Is building an eCommerce store from scratch good, or is there any other better option?
 Absolutely, there is.
 You can go with headless commerce.

 Headless eCommerce is an architecture in which the frontend is decoupled from the backend without affecting it.
-Moreover, you might have heard about the benefits of headless eCommerce like unlimited customization, better integration, enhanced flexibility, and more.
+Moreover, you might have heard about the benefits of headless eCommerce, like unlimited customization, better integration, enhanced flexibility, and more.

 After looking at the benefits of headless commerce, you might be excited to create a store using it.
 However, you might have several questions: Is it possible to combine headless commerce with Shopify?
 Are brands really adopting headless commerce for their store?

 This question occurs because you have used Shopify to create a store due to Shopify’s benefits like quick setup, mobile friendly, integration capabilities, and more.

 Now, you don’t want to lose any of the existing functionalities of Shopify and integrate something new into it.